Code Reviews Matter a Freaking Lot

 Vicinity is not only for smells, though.
 If a PR touches 2 lines in a 1000-line file, what are the 50 lines above and below doing?
 Do they fit with the change?
 Is the change sitting inside a 200-line method that was already probably violating the design principles?
 If so, you’re in the right place — and you can ask yourself (our next topic): where should this code actually be?

-Here’s a short, non-exhaustive list of smells I keep my eyes open for, grouped by language:
+Here’s a short, non-exhaustive list of smells I keep an eye out for, grouped by language:

 Ruby and Rails: